-But there is a lot more to the humble oil lamp, as Sadhguru tells us, than its obvious use of providing light and aesthetics.
+There is a lot more to the humble oil lamp, as Sadhguru tells us, than its obvious use of providing light and aesthetics.
 Find out more about how you can create an ambience of energy and positivity in your home.

 Today you have electric lights so you may wonder why a lamp.
 But imagine just a few hundred years ago, there was no possibility of doing anything indoors without a lamp.
 Historically, the lamp was an essential part of our homes because of two reasons.
 One, there were no electric lights.
 Two, homes were built from organic materials so people couldn’t afford to open up huge windows.
 Generally, the houses in ancient times were dark inside.
 Even today, have you seen that old homes in villages and slums are generally dark?
 So a lamp was kept even during the day, and a place of worship was created around it.

 It is a part of tradition that to create the right kind of atmosphere, the first thing that you do is light a lamp.
 Of course, because of all our problems today, because our nails are long and polished, we can't do this, so we use electric lights.
 But those of you who light a lamp, if you simply be there around it, you will notice it makes a difference.
 You don’t need to believe in any God.
 It need not even be dark, the lamp need not be a visual aid, but do you notice it makes some kind of a difference?
 This is because the moment you light a lamp, not the flame itself but around the flame a certain etheric sphere will naturally happen.

 Where there is an etheric sphere, communication will be better.
 Did you ever sit around a campfire in your life?
 If you did, you would have seen that stories told around the campfire always have the maximum impact on people.
 Have you noticed this?
 The storytellers of yore understood this - stories told around the campfire are always the most effective stories.
 Receptivity will be at its best.